title

 The LPs had an outer rim reading "THE PARLOPHONE CO.
 LTD." The "SOLD IN U.K." remark was removed, and the "RECORDING FIRST PUBLISHED 196X" statement was replaced by a symbol, "(P)".

-The outer rim statement on label was changed "THE GRAMOPHONE CO.
+The outer rim statement on label was changed to "THE GRAMOPHONE CO.
 LTD."

 July 1965 -- Summer 1969